 Smart Communications may, provided that we have reasonable grounds to believe that the disclosing party is involved in activity that may constitute a criminal offence under the Bribery Act 2010, disclose Confidential Information to the Serious Fraud Office without first notifying the disclosing party of such disclosure.

 At the request of the disclosing party, Smart Communications shall:

 - destroy or at Smart Communication’s discretion, return to the disclosing party all documents and materials (and any copies) containing, reflecting, incorporating, or based on the disclosing party’s Confidential Information;

 - erase all the disclosing party’s Confidential Information from its computer systems or which is stored in electronic form (to the extent possible); and

 - certify in writing to the disclosing party that it has complied with the requirements of this clause, provided that Smart Communications may retain documents and materials containing, reflecting, incorporating, or based on the Confidential Information to the extent required by law or any applicable governmental or regulatory authority and to the extent reasonable to permit Smart Communications to keep evidence that it has performed its obligations under any agreement with the disclosing party.

 5. Contacts And Responsibilities

 In each of Smart Communication’s offices and internal departments, we have appointed “Data Owners” who are locally responsible for ensuring that employees within their department or area receive appropriate training and are working in compliance with this Policy.
 The Data Owners undertake regular assessments of Data types and ensure that the right levels of protection are in place.

 Smart Communications has appointed an overall Data Protection Officer who is responsible for:

-If you have any queries regarding this Policy or its Schedules please contact the Data Protection Officer at our corporate headquarters.
+If you have any queries regarding this Policy or its Schedules, please contact the Data Protection Officer.